Small Business Services Directory

 Moore Street Market is one of Brooklyn’s oldest indoor markets serving East Williamsburg and the surrounding neighborhoods for close to 70 years.
-The 15,000 square foot Market in the Graham Avenue shopping district also offers events throughout the year such as seminars for small businesses.
+Formerly managed by the Brooklyn Economic Development Corporation the 15,000 square foot Market in the Graham Avenue shopping district is one of four markets around the City administered by the NYCEDC.
+The Market offers events throughout the year such as seminars for small businesses, cooking classes, and holiday celebrations.
 Moore Street Market provides a nurturing environment that facilitates small business growth, and the creation and retention of job opportunities.
-The Market is managed by the Brooklyn Economic Development Corporation and leased from the NYC Economic Development Corporation.
-Visit the Market’s website for a Vendor application form.
-Only applicants from food and farm related merchants will be considered.
-Check out the Moore Street Market blog for updates.
+Visit the Market’s website for a Market Merchant application form.

 The National Association of Women Business Owners of New York City (NAWBO-NYC)

 NEXCO is an international trade association that sponsors monthly seminars and webinars that provide pertinent and timely information to importers, exporters, freight forwarders, bankers, attorneys, accountants, and any other professional engaged in global trade.
 NEXCO members have interests in insurance, international banking, freight forwarding, trade law, customs brokerage, trade software and e-commerce.
 They are large and small, American, foreign and multinational.